steveKapturowski/tensorflow-rl/README.md

 $ docker pull restrd/tensorflow-atari-cpu
 ```

 (5) Run the docker image.
 This will mount your home folder to /your-user-name inside the container.
+Give a name to the container (<container-name>).
 ```shell
 $ docker run -d -p 8888:8888 -p 6006:6006 --name <container-name> -v ~/:/root/$usr -e DISPLAY=$(ifconfig vboxnet0 | awk '$1 == "inet" {gsub(/\/.*$/, "", $2); print $2}'):0 -it docker.io/restrd/tensorflow-atari-cpu
 ```